RQDA/RQDA/README.md

 ```

-## How to change the font sizes of RQDA interface
+## How to change the font sizes of the RQDA interface
 1. There is a font setting interface in the Settings Tab.

-2. This can be achived by modifying ~/gtkrc-2.0 (create on if not exists), for instance:
+2. This can be achived by modifying ~/.gtkrc-2.0 (create on if not exists), for instance:

 ```
 style "user-font" {